JoelNiklaus/LegalDatasets/finetune/greek_legal_ner/Dataset_Card.md

     - `FACILITY`: Facilities, such as police stations, departments etc.
     - `GPE`: Geopolitical Entity; any reference to a geopolitical entity (e.g., country, city, Greek administrative unit, etc.)
     - `LEG-REFS`: Legislation Reference; any reference to Greek or European legislation (e.g., Presidential Decrees, Laws, Decisions, EU Regulations and Directives, etc.)
-    - `LOCATION-NAT`: Natural location, such as rivers, mountains, lakes etc.
+    - `LOCATION-NAT`: Well defined natural location, such as rivers, mountains, lakes etc.
-    - `LOCATION-UNK`: ????
+    - `LOCATION-UNK`: Poorly defined locations such "End of road X" or other locations that are not "official".
     - `ORG`: Organization; any reference to a public or private organization, such as: international organizations (e.g., European Union, United Nations, etc.), Greek public organizations (e.g., Social Insurance Institution) or private ones (e.g., companies, NGOs, etc.).
     - `PERSON`: Any formal name of a person mentioned in the text (e.g., Greek government members, public administration officials, etc.).
     - `PUBLIC-DOCS`: Public Document Reference; any reference to documents or decisions that have been published by a public institution (organization) that are not considered a primary source of legislation (e.g., local decisions, announcements, memorandums, directives).
-  - `START`: index of the character within a document where the respective named entity starts.
+  - `START`: Index of the character within a document where the respective named entity starts.
-  - `END`: index of the character within a document where the respective named entity ends.
+  - `END`: Index of the character within a document where the respective named entity ends.
 - `STRING`: Span within the document that represents the named entity.

 ### Data Splits